bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 If you are new to Clojure/ClojureScript keep in mind that core.async is simply icing on a pretty sweet cake.

-I have tried to peek your interest in ClojureScript, core.async and new ways of thinking about developing where you have much more certainty about the state of your program at any given moment.
+I have tried to pique your interest in ClojureScript, core.async and new ways of thinking about developing where you have much more certainty about the state of your program at any given moment.